Kind Words 2

 Game Mechanics

-Sending Messages: The key mechanism is being able to send messages that can be accepted or discarded by other people.
+Sending Messages: The key mechanism is sending messages in response to other people.
 In Kind Words 2, you can write poetry at a salon, ask for recommendations at a record shop, leave life advice at a mountain sauna, or rant into a void.
 These different environments give the player specific contexts for communicating with others.

-Receiving Messages: The flip side of sending messages is being able to receive them.
+Receiving Messages: The flip side of sending messages is receiving them.
 Players can view messages by heading to those specific areas.
 My favorite way of receiving messages is at the mountaintop, where it scrolls through the different wishes people have left up there.

-Player Customization: Allows you to create a digital avatar that can walk around the set-out environments and talk to people.
+Player Customization: Allows you to create a digital avatar who can walk around the set-out environments and talk to people.

-Lo-fi BGM: Sets a calming and soothing atmosphere for the game.
-The game wouldn’t be the same if it was just rock music.
+Lo-fi BGM: Sets a soothing atmosphere for the game.
+The game wouldn’t be the same if it were rock music.

 Stickers: As far as the developers went in adding gamification to the game.
 You can collect and receive stickers by sending messages to people.